lukakralj/TouchGlove/README.md

 1. Open terminal on the DB.
 2. Navigate to the `Dragonboard/` folder that you copied from this repository, for example: `cd ~/Documents/Dragonboard/`.
 3. Run `sudo ./TouchListener`.
-4. Provide your sudo password if prompted.
-The application needs to run as root to be able to communicate with GPIOs.
+4. Provide password, if prompted.
+The application needs to run as root to be able to communicate with GPIOs and to transmit data via the USB.
 5. The setup is completed in less than a second.

-Now, try using the glove you created and moving it around!
-Have fun!
+*Now, try using the glove you created and moving it around!
+Have fun!*

 ## Feedback
-Whether you liked the project or not, I will be thankful for any feedback, suggestions, comments on the project.
+Whether you liked the project or not, I will be very thankful for any feedback, suggestions, comments on the project.

 *Feel free to [email][1] me!*